 If we look at this type of smaller goal setting and adapting routines as something positive like progressive stepping stones, rather than slow progress we can see how building habits around those smaller goals will help build towards our ultimate objectives.

 The last, and most important step is giving yourself time.
 The biggest obstacle for most people is themselves.
 Giving up on a new diet, exercise, or hobby because you’ve not been able to put as much time into it or not made as much progress as you’d intended is no reason to give up.
-And ultimately this sort of thinking is what is stopping most people succeed.
+And ultimately this sort of thinking is what is stopping most people from succeeding.
 Small incremental progress is the best, giving yourself breaks, and setting small achievable goals is the best way to build up to the bigger goals and successes as a whole.

 Don’t forget to take a look at the first part of our Steps to Success series, How to Define Success, and check back each month for a new entry.
 Get in touch with DLC Training today if you are ready for the next steps in your success story.